Limited-Time Offer | 25% Off Dedicated Servers*Shop Now

 Features include a single-tenant environment, making it more powerful than a regular virtual machine.

-Liquid Web’s Cloud Dedicated bare metal servers offer dedicated server processing power and resources in a cloud platform’s instant provisioning and flexibility.
+Liquid Web’s Cloud Dedicated and bare metal cloud servers offer dedicated server processing power and resources in a cloud platform’s instant provisioning and flexibility.
 If you’re looking for a powerful cloud-based solution in a single-tenant, stand-alone server, Liquid Web’s Cloud Dedicated servers are the way to go.

 Latest Articles